Iman-Fatima0/Iman-Fatima0/README.md

 ---

 ### ✨ Fun Fact
-💡 I love experimenting with **new web technologies** and challenging myself with complex problem-solving.
-When I’m not coding, you’ll find me sketching or exploring **new UI design trends**! 🎨
+💡 I can spend hours tweaking UI details, only to switch gears and optimize an API call down to milliseconds.
+Also, if coding had a vibe check, I’d pass every time. 😎🔥

 ---

 Thanks for stopping by!
-Let's build something amazing together. 🚀✨
+Let’s build something epic together. 🚀💻